Definitions "Clarifying the Diversity"

-The 1993 Minnesota Human Rights Act protects the
+Minnesota Human Rights Act - gender identity introduction

 Some parts of the transgender community